Table of Contents

 Working with a credit counseling agency is one approach.
 These agencies can provide advice on money management and may help you approach lenders (such as a credit card company) to establish a plan for repayment and potentially reduce interest rates.
 The agency can negotiate with the lenders on your behalf, and it may help to restructure your debt into one monthly payment that lasts between three and five years.

-Keep in mind, you may have to pay a fee to work with these agencies.
-If you decide to go this route, it's wise to make sure the agency is accredited by the National Foundation for Credit Counseling.
-It's also important to note that if you don't go through with the debt management plan, the agency you're working with will notify your creditors that the plan is no longer active.
+You may have to pay a fee to work with these agencies.
+If you decide to go this route, it's wise to make sure the agency is accredited by the National Foundation for Credit Counseling.2 It's also important to note that if you don't go through with the debt management plan, the agency you're working with will notify your creditors that the plan is no longer active.
 As a result, all of those debts will likely be due immediately or sent to collections.

 You can also decide to create a plan on your own.
 It may just take a bit more planning on your part.
 Forming a plan to repay lenders can help you stay organized while meeting your current financial obligations and reducing your debt.